narner/MyWebsite/content/main.md

 ### Working Together

-I'm currently available for freelance iOS / macOS development projects.
+I'm currently available for small freelance iOS / macOS development projects, as well as technical writing and reserach work.
 You can download my resume [here](NFA-Resume.pdf).

 ### Investing / Advising